 Rethink the classic burger with a seafood twist.
-Add these salmon burgers, made with Norweigan salmon, with lemon dill horseradish sauce to your menu rotation.
+Add these salmon burgers with lemon dill horseradish sauce to your menu rotation.

 Salmon is one of the most popular species consumed.
 With the high demand, the safest and most efficient way to feed the population is with farm-raised salmon.
 Norway is the world leader in the production of ocean-farmed sustainable salmon.

 Aquaculture provides safeguarding to the environment and fish stocks for the future is the only way its aquaculture industry can remain sustainable.
 Sustainability has been one of the main objectives of the Norwegian fishing industry, and they are committed to producing seafood in a safe, controlled, and sustainable manner with strict regulations.

 Seafood from Norway

 In Norway, salmon farmers monitor fish conditions carefully, control the salmon’s feed, and keep parasites out.
 This farmed environment helps resist disease.
 In Norway, farm-raised salmon live in their natural habitat and have plenty of room to swim.
 One of the myths about salmon farming is that the fish lives in crowded pens.
 The fact is, Norwegian salmon has plenty of space to grow as the pen holds 97.5% water and just 2.5% fish.
 Their pens are designed to ensure optimal growth and living conditions for the dish.
 Norwegian aquaculture industry sets the standard for high-quality, safe, and sustainably farmed salmon.

 This recipe was featured as part of Virtual Teaching Kitchen’s FREE virtual cooking classes.
 Click here to learn more about the Virtual Teaching kitchen.Print

 1 1/2 lbs salmon fillets skin and bones removed, chopped

 3 tablespoons fresh dill chopped

 1/2 teaspoon garlic powder